 The magnificent Church of San Pedro stands out above the houses, looking like a fortress overlooking the town.
 The building dates to the 13th century and is one of the most beautiful Gothic constructions of the region.

 However, Zumaia is particularly famous for its natural wonders.
 Its privileged location on the coast of Guipuzcoa have made it a local tourist destination for years, however, its recent appearance in multiple TV shows and movies have brought the international attention as well.

 The scenery is so impressive that part of the Spanish comedy Ocho Apellidos Vascos, known in English as Spanish Affairs, was recorded here.
-Its cliffs and beaches have also been used as the setting of Dragonstone inn the 7th season of Game of Thrones that will be broadcasted from mid-2017.
+Its cliffs and beaches have also been used as the setting of Dragonstone inn the 7th season of Game of Thrones.

 On top of a cliff at Itzurun Beach you can find the chapel of St. Telmo, dedicated to the patron saint of the sailors.
 The chapel dates to the 16th century and was constructed to protect the many sailors coming from this town that risked their lives in the sea every day.
 The location is just breathtaking.